gunkuldev/developer_test/README.md

 2. You can use any database you like.

 3. Written document (endpoint/headers/request body/response) for RESTful API so we can test it.

+4. Any explaination you can put it in README.md or put it in your code comment.

 #### Bonus